yxhuang/Study-notes/Notes-WSL.md

 ### GUI environment setup
 Note: Windows 10 is going to release official GUI support (waiting for official release)

 - Best solution: mobaxterm !!! everything is out of box ! with some good handy features as well.
+It also features a file system browser which you can easily visit， copy, and delete folds and files in the WSL-Ubuntu system (includes text editor to directly open text files).

 https://mobaxterm.mobatek.net/